 We’re talking to the right people to make a change

-When asked what we’re doing to tackle the issue, Peter says “We’ve set up a dedicated fraud site and issued the Aviva Fraud Report.
-We’ve engaged the Security Minister on the topic.
-We’ve formed a task force with all other providers to share intelligence.
-And we’ve joined the NCA’s COVID fraud task force to actively share intelligence on this threat, which accelerated during lockdown.”
+In response to the high number of cloned investment sites selling fake bonds and fake ISAs, we’ve set up a dedicated fraud site and issued the Aviva Fraud Report, we’ve formed a task force with all other providers to share intelligence, we've engaged the Security Minister on the topic, and we’ve joined the NCA’s COVID-19 fraud task force to actively share intelligence on this threat.

 By sharing data across the business, working together with external agencies and organisations and taking our concerns up to Government level, we want to make real change – taking down fraudsters and better protecting you.